-My curiosity led me to a PhD in chemistry (in York, in the UK) and keeps driving me around, like an annoying itch in the brain.
-After a short stop in Texas (in the middle of the pandemic), I now live in Heidelberg, Germany, where I work in the editorial world.
-My biggest dream is to do something good for my beautiful hometown.
+My curiosity led me to a PhD in chemistry (York, UK) and keeps driving me around, like an annoying itch in the brain.
+After a short stop in Texas (in the middle of the pandemic), and in Heidelberg (where I keep returning often) I now live in Munich, Germany, and I work in the editorial world (at Science in School).

 I believe that science and science communication are our biggest hope.

 My biggest dream is to give back to my community.